 Isn't that obvious you cannot use it internally?
 Do you drink shampoo?
 Or do you feel good adding some rouge powder or suntan lotion to your food?

-Of course, topical fractionated coconut oil may not appear as hazardous as those cosmetic products just mentioned even if you happen to drink some down.
+Of course, topical fractionated coconut oil may not appear as hazardous as those cosmetic products just mentioned even if you happen to swallow some.

 But they're not purified to the level where they can make the "Food Grade" cut.
 We don't know how much health-detrimental chemicals like hexane (to help improve oil yield) and other impurities are left behind.
 They're invisible to our eyes.
-So, you just never know how safe it is and what it will do to your health in the long run if you were to take it as food?
+So, you just never know how safe it is and what it will do to your health in the long run if you were to take that fractionated coconut oil as food?

 The company or brand still needs to follow some standard requirements and go through some extra processes to further purify it before they can obtain the "Food Grade" certificate for their product.